Judiel Nieva: Description of the Blessed Virgin Mary

 The description of the Blessed Virgin Mary according to Nieva's personalized statue is distinct.
 The Virgin Mary wears a long white tunic, and stands atop a (Guava) tree resting on a cloud decorated with seven roses.
 The virgin has a six-pointed star on the forehead, and has a "Sailor knot" with a tassel and a golden chain ball hanging from her chest.

 The Marian title associated with the weeping statue later became known as "Our Lady of Agoo, Immaculate Queen of Heaven and Earth" and features seven roses atop a cloud where the virgin stands.

 The public was initially inclined to believe Nieva's claims.
 On March 6, 1993, during a "manifestation" on "Apparition Hill", an estimated one million people gathered to witness a "visitation" from the Virgin Mary.
 Numerous government officials, media personalities and even a Catholic bishop attested to the veracity of these events.

 In 1993, a theological commission established by Bishop Salvador Lazo condemned the aforementioned events as Constat de Non Supernaturalitate (Latin, "clearly evident to be not supernatural").
 Accounts reported in the news media regarding the financial corruption of the discredited seer's family and her own transsexualism were seen as proof of this finding.

-The statue was reported to have wept tears of blood on three separate occasions.
+The statue was reported to have wept tears of blood on three occasions.

-In September 2003, during a public televised The Buzz interview with Nieva by Kris Aquino, she was asked if the Virgin Mary has continued to appear, Nieva refused to answer and asked to no longer talk about the topic in order to allow her to move on.
+In September 2003, during a public televised interview on The Buzz by Kris Aquino, Nieva was asked if the Virgin Mary has continued to appear, Nieva refused to answer and asked to no longer talk about the topic in order to allow her to move on.
 Nieva also noted that in July of the same year, she was involved in a car accident but survived, along with her driver.
-In another interview by GMA Network, a host asked Nieva what prompted her to undergo a gender and sex change.
+In another interview by GMA Network, a host asked Nieva what prompted her to undergo gender confirmation surgery.
 Nieva empathically answered "Ito po ang Kagustuhan ng Mahal na Birhen" (English: "This is what the Beloved Virgin Mary willed (for me).").